ankitasaha10/Stocking_Goods_Re/README.md

 Features
 The backend implementation includes the following features:

-Authentication: User login, logout, change password, and reset password functionalities are implemented using Spring Security.
+Authentication: User login functionality is implemented using Spring Security.
 JWT (JSON Web Token) is used for token-based authentication with a token timeout set to 10 minutes before renewal.

 Data Upload and Visualization: The API server supports uploading the Manufacturer data file (JSON) and provides visualization of the data.